Raynes/basement/README.md

 `pass` can appear in your configuration and as each file is rendered, it is checked against the regular expressions using Python's `re.search` function.
 If any of the patterns match that file path, it is ignored and simply passed through.

+Note that you can also use the special file extension `.basement-ignore` as well, as demonstrated in the next section.

 ## Creating Templates